 6. Make sure that every item you buy FITS you

 If through all of the above you got a clearer sense of what you like and what suits you, you need to determine if you have the basic essentials necessary for your particular style.
-Many stylists advise that you will at least have:

 Once you have covered the basics of your style, look for some wonderful statement pieces that are truly unique for you.
 Try to be creative and mix both high and low end brands together.
 Create something unique!

 Accessories are easier to change and it’s also easier to be very creative with them.
 Invest in a good pair of shoes and choose the perfect hand bag for your style.
 If you understand your style well, it may not be necessary at all to have many shoes or handbags.
 Rather, you could focus on getting the perfect ones.
 One of these accessories may become part of your signature style.
 Something that uniquely defines you.